mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

        .. note::

-          ``mongosync`` performs periodic no-op writes on the source cluster, which may prevent the value from reaching zero.
+          ``mongosync`` performs periodic no-op writes on the source cluster, which may prevent the value of the ``lagTimeSeconds`` field from reaching zero.

    * - ``collectionCopy``
      - object